Base44 built-in emails

 Notes:

-- Built-in emails only send to registered users of your app and do not support external email addresses or file attachments.
+- Built-in emails are only for sending emails to people who are registered users of your app and do not support external email addresses or file attachments.
+To email external recipients, use an external email provider or integration.

 - You do not need to activate backend functions for built-in emails.